 Support for WebAssembly Threads

 Starting from .NET 7, experimental support for WebAssembly threads has been included.
-This support is provided by the boostrapper 7.0 and later, for interpreter and AOT modes.
+This support is provided by the bootstrapper 7.0 and later, for interpreter and AOT modes.
 The following documentation explains how to enable threading.

 Important